DanielRotenberg/Help-From-Afar/README.md

 # Help-From-Afar
 Mobile app which provides physiological assistance based on a set of questions filled out by patient.
 Additionally, a registered physiologist will review and provide a professional summary with the option to schedule an appointment.

-* class User must not be singleton in order to create list of patients for the therapist and list of therapist for simple user
-* for the userM - in order to refer to the same userM in all screens we must create him as singleton, therefor we handle the userM through class
-   SingleUser, this class contains User object and also object of ParseMethods.java which responsible on upload/download data to parse.com
-* initializing the user type -> user or therapist only once when they log in -> in LoginFragment.java
-* !!!!very important - we partly disabled the singleton only for demonstration!!!!

 user name and password-
 *Patient -carol -  1111,gal -  111,Marcus -  1111